nmachine-io/doc-site/docs/prebuilt-models/actions/kubernetes-actions.md

 ## The `AwaitKaosSettledAction` Model

-At a high level, `AwaitKaosSettledAction` is used to wait for Kubernetes resources to settle.
-For example, if you submitted a `Pod` to Kubernetes, you would wait until the Pod transitiioned from a pending state (e.g pulling image, container creating) to either a positive state (running, available) , or a negative state (crash loop, failed to schedule, shut down, etc...).
+A `AwaitKaosSettledAction` is used to wait for Kubernetes resources to settle.
+For example, if you submitted a `Pod` to Kubernetes, you would wait until the Pod transitiioned from a pending state (e.g pulling image, container creating) to either a positive state (running, available), or a negative state (crash loop, failed to schedule, shut down, etc...).
 What constitutes a pending, positive, and negative state comes from **[`KatRes#ternary_status`](/nope)**.